Error-331/code_tests/docs/bible/links.md

 He shall not fail - December 14 (Luke 12:50);

-The Farmer and the Hen - December 15 (In Christ, God made a way for us to be sheltered from the wrath to come.);
+The Farmer and the Hen - December 15 (In Christ, God made a way for us to be sheltered from the wrath to come);

+Desolate House - December 16 (There is nothing between sinners and eternal happiness, but their proud and unbelieving unwillingness);